Central Highlands (Tasmania): Former Hydro communities

 The Tarraleah community was one established in 1934 which was a significant early community for the Upper Derwent Power Development.
 The part of Tarraleah known as Ticklebelly Flat - the area of the married quarters of the community - has become a part of Hydro history, being utilised in the most comprehensive history of the Hydro to date, Heather Fenton's book Ticklebelly Tales.

 Fishing

 The Central Highlands of Tasmania are home to famous trout fishing lakes and boasts some of the best trout fly fishing found anywhere in the world.
 The location played host to the 2019 World Fly Fishing Championships.
-The Central Highlands are on the bucket list for many fly fisherman with popular locations including Great Lake, Arthurs Lake, Woods Lake and Pinestock Lagoon.
+The Central Highlands are on the bucket list for many fly fisherman with popular locations including Great Lake, Arthurs Lake, Woods Lake and Penstock Lagoon.
+The fly fishing season in Tasmania generally opens from the first weekend in August until the last weekend in April.

 Tasmania heartland

 The combined councils of the Central Highlands and the two Midlands councils - the southern and the northern have had for almost a decade a web based portal which combines the areas to a name of Tasmanian heartland.
 The Central Highlands Council has been organising the annual Bushfest which includes various outdoor activities such as fishing, camping, hunting and adventure sports.
 The event started in 2014 and witnesses a gathering of nearly 4000 people every year.